Tumbled Almandine Garnet media thumbnails

 What is the difference between almandine garnet and rhodolite garnet?

-Rhodolite is an intermediate variety between pyrope and almandine, with less iron and more magnesium; it has a more purplish-pink tone and greater transparency.
-Pure almandine is darker red and often more opaque.
-Both are pyralspite group garnets and have similar hardness (7-7.5 Mohs); the distinction is chromatic and compositional.
+Rhodolite is an intermediate variety between pyrope and almandine, with less iron and more magnesium; it has a more violet-pink hue and greater transparency.

 Can it be used in jewelry?

 Yes.
-The 7-7.5 Mohs hardness makes it suitable for rings, bracelets, and pendants for everyday use.
-In tumbled form, it is set in an open or closed bezel; a closed bezel setting better protects the edges of the tumbled stone.
+The 7-7.5 Mohs hardness makes it suitable for rings, bracelets, and pendants for everyday wear.
+In tumbled form, it is set in an open or closed bezel; the closed bezel setting better protects the edges of the tumbled stone.
 Consult our jewelry care guide for maintenance recommendations.

 Does the "garnet color" in fabrics correspond to almandine?